ali-chr/Transductive_ZSL_3D_Point_Cloud/README.md

 [2] A. Cheraghian, S. Rahman, D. Campbell, and L. Petersson.
 Mitigating the hubness problem for zero-shot learning of 3D objects.
 In British Machine Vision Conference (BMVC), 2019.

+[3] A. Cheraghian, S. Rahman, D. Campbell, and L. Petersson.
+Transductive Zero-Shot Learning for 3D Point Cloud Classification.
+In Winter Conference on Applications of Computer Vision (WACV), 2020.